reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 ### Usecase 5:
 ### Change member user information

-1. stare
+1. start
 2. User refrense to library
 3. Librarians logs in system
-5. import username and password on Respective box
+4. import username and password on Respective box
-6. if information is correct log in
+5. if information is correct log in
-7. else show massage "try again"
+6. else show massage "try again"
-8. after log in:
+7. after log in:
-9. call Update information Routine
+8. call Update information Routine
-10. import user information
+9. import user information
-11. change user information
+10. change user information
-12. log out if not to be another request
+11. log out if not to be another request
-13. if was another request :
+12. if was another request :
 *  call requests Routine
-14. end
+13. end

 ### Usecase 6:
 ### Registering a book order